oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/import-project-configure/import-project-configure.md

 **OpenAI LLM Adapter Connection Configuration**

+> **Note:** For now, you can ignore this connection.You need this information later part of the live lab.

 1. Edit the open AI LLM Adapter Connection.

 2. Configure the below properties in the connection properties page.